YuuyaPad/YuuyaPad/README.md

 # YuuyaPad
-YuuyaPad aims to be a multifunctional notepad.
+YuuyaPad is planned to be a multi-functional notepad written in C#.